-The Big Sur Lodge enjoys a reputation as a roosting place to the California Condor which can be frequently spotted in the trees above the lodge.
+The Big Sur Lodge enjoys a reputation as a roosting place to the California condor, which can be frequently spotted in the trees above the lodge.
 These peculiar avian creatures are one of the rarest and most endangered species on the planet.
-There are about 400 condors in existence, with about 200 of them flying free.
-Thanks to the tireless efforts of the Ventana Wildlife Society which has reintroduced them to the rugged Las Padres National Forest, you can now see them soaring over head in the skies of Big Sur as you relax and enjoy a meal in the outdoor dining area.
+There are only about 400 condors in existence, with about 200 of them flying free.
+Thanks to the tireless efforts of the Ventana Wildlife Society, which has reintroduced them to the rugged Las Padres National Forest, you can now see them soaring in the skies overhead as you relax and enjoy a meal in the outdoor dining area.

-The Ventana Wildlife Society champions many other bird projects such as the American Bald Eagle reintroduction.
+The Ventana Wildlife Society champions many other bird projects such as the American bald eagle reintroduction.
 It is quite a sight to see these national symbols in flight as they sail off into the blue, flying among the turkey vultures and red-tail hawks.
-In the evening, you can hear the soft hooting of owls as they begin their nocturnal hunt.